 - 3GPP defines already a way for Tracing Requirements configured in the UE subscriptions data (in UDM/UDR) to be communicated to the NG RAN currently serving the UE,

 - 3GPP Release 16 has defined streaming trace and MDT capabilities (TS 32.422), allowing the NG RAN to provide in Near Real time information about a UE.

+- 3GPP specifications about RAN tracing are reused

-- The actual APIs that allow the APP to request NG RAN information from the EC AF (AF dedicated to Edge Computing) is considered not to be under scope of 3GPP SA2.
+- The actual APIs that allow the APP to request information from the EC AF (AF dedicated to Edge Computing) is considered not to be under scope of 3GPP SA2.

 At high level the solution works as follows: